artnum/kfileupload/README.md

 Javascript uploader for file, allow to upload in background and in chunks (so not limited by max post size of server).
 Backend is php.

+## Features

+  * Upload out of main thread
+  * Re-startable upload (even if user quits the browser)
+  * Upload cancelation
+  * Allow to upload file bigger than upload_max_filesize and post_max_size = 10M or any other http post limit.

 ## Server side usage

 Create two functions kfu_upload_done and kfu_upload_failed that are called when the file has either been uploaded or the upload has failed.
 They will have an array as the only argument containing :